rsmedrano-cloud/lucius-tui/README.md

 A blazing fast, lightweight (sub-20MB RAM) TUI for local LLMs, written in Rust.

+## Context Engine (LUCIUS.md)

+Lucius can load a `LUCIUS.md` file to provide system-level context to the LLM.
+When the application starts, it traverses parent directories from its current working directory, searching for a file named `LUCIUS.md`.
+If found, its content is automatically loaded and sent as a system message with each chat request to the LLM.
+This allows you to "prime" the model with specific instructions, persona, or common information relevant to your project or task.

 ## Running the Executable

 After building the project in release mode, you can find the executable at `target/release/lucius`.